Rosh HaShanna and the Akeda

 (On Flight and Finding 133-136)

-(Soon I will publish a more detailed analysis of Philo’s fascinating understanding of the Akeda)
+(At a future date I will write a more detailed analysis of Philo’s fascinating understanding of the Akeda)

 In another passage Philo reveals that he also understands the “Word” (LOGOS) to be synonymous with the Messiah: